raffi-minassian/couchdb-dump/README.md

 The username and password, if supplied, will be used for authentication via [Basic Auth (RFC2617)](http://docs.couchdb.org/en/1.6.1/api/server/authn.html#api-auth-basic).
 Currently this is the only supported authentication method.

 If you want to constrain the documents exported to only those that belong to a [CouchDB View](http://docs.couchdb.org/en/1.6.1/couchapp/ddocs.html), you can pass the **-D** and **-v** options to specify the design document and view function name respectively.
-This wont work with view that reduce or do other fancy things.
+This won't work with views that *reduce* or do other fancy things.

-The **-s** paramater for `cdbdump` is used as the third paramater to JSON.stringify() for the amount of white space to use if you want the output to be pretty-printed.
+The **-s** parameter for `cdbdump` is used as the third parameter to JSON.stringify() for the amount of white space to use if you want the output to be pretty-printed.

 ##### CouchDB revision fields
 By default, the `_rev` element of every document is stripped out of the output of `cdbdump`.
 This allows the list of documents to be used as input to `cdbload`.
 If the **-k** parameter is given to `cdbdump`, then the `_rev` elements will *not* be stripped out and this will cause CouchDB to be unable to easily load these documents through the `_bulk_docs` endpoint because every document will error with a mismatched revision message (assuming you are loading into an empty database).
 See [CouchDB _bulk_docs documentation](http://docs.couchdb.org/en/1.6.1/api/database/bulk-api.html#post--db-_bulk_docs) for more details and ways you can manipulate the `cdbdump` output to get around that in case you need to keep the `_rev` values in your dump.